OSGeo/gdal/gdal/doc/source/drivers/vector/netcdf.rst

 Layers
 ~~~~~~
+In the CF-1.8 compliant driver, a single layer corresponds to a single
+**geometry container** within a CF-1.8 compliant netCDF file.
+A geometry container, per
+the CF-1.8 specification, is referred to by another variable
+(presumably a data variable) through the **geometry** attribute.
+When reading
+a CF-1.8 compliant netCDF file, all geometry containers within the netCDF file
+will be present in the opened dataset as separate layers.

+When working with files made with older versions of the driver (pre CF-1.8),
-Generally a single netCDF file is viewed as a single OGR layer, provided
+a single netCDF file generally corresponds to a single OGR layer,
-that it contains only mono-dimensional variables, indexed by the same
+provided that it contains only mono-dimensional variables,
-dimension (or bi-dimensional variables of type char).
-For netCDF v4
+indexed by the same dimension (or bi-dimensional variables of type char).
-files with multiple groups, each group may be seen as a separate OGR
+For netCDF v4 files with multiple groups, each group may be seen as a separate OGR
 layer.
 On writing, the `MULTIPLE_LAYERS <#MULTIPLE_LAYERS>`__ dataset creation
 option can be used to control whether multiple layers is disabled, or if
 multiple layers should go in separate files, or separate groups.